jennify/Tweetie-Pie/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-- [ ] Follower from users page (Needs to hook up to API)
+- [x] Follower from users page + increment/decrement followers count.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):